The National Lipid Association

 4.3 Board Actions.
 The Board is responsible for reporting major actions taken by the Board to the membership, either through its website or other appropriate communication tools.

 4.5 Election. (a) The NLA Nominating Committee is responsible for recommending a slate of candidates for election at the Annual Business Meeting.
-The Officer positions to be included in the slate President-Elect, Secretary and Treasurer.
+The positions to be included in the slate are Treasurer, Secretary and open at-large director positions.

-(c) Officers are elected by a majority vote of the members present at the Business Meeting.
+(c) Officers and directors are elected by a majority vote of the members present at the Business Meeting.

-(d) All officers shall immediately assume their respective offices and the President-Elect shall automatically succeed to President at the end of the Business Meeting.
+(d) All officers and directors shall immediately assume their respective offices and the President-Elect shall automatically succeed to President at the end of the Business Meeting.

 4.6 Vacancies. (a) If the President becomes unable to perform the duties of the office, the President-Elect shall serve as President until either the President can resume such duties or until the next Business Meeting.